stephen-slm/idasen/README.md

 laptops, and phones are configured with SSH certificates, facilitating remote connections.
 Through SSH, these devices can securely connect to the Raspberry Pi and control the desk.

+### Caveat

+While the underlying Bluetooth library supports Windows, Mac & Linux, the CLI only targets Linux since it was built directly on a Raspberry Pi.
+The underlying implementation for each operating system changes based on the build target.
+This results in the build failing on anything other than Linux.

 ## Usage

 ```bash